Moqume/Cookillian-WP/readme.txt

 = Features =

-* Selective filtering/alerts based on the visitor's originating country
+* Selective cookie filtering and alerts based on the visitor's originating country
-* Automatic alerts, or manually displayed using a WordPress filter or shortcode
+* Automatic alerts, or manually displayed using a WordPress filter, API or shortcode
-* Fully customizable alert/information about cookies
+* Fully customizable alert text and styling
 * Optional JavaScript loading if cookies are permitted
 * Support for Cookie-based PHP Sessions
 * Define cookies that are required for the operation of the website